MikeHopley/ftl-ships-strategy/index.md

 When calculating weapon timings, remember you have an Automated Reloader.
 This multiplies your charge time by 1/1.1, so with untrained crew the Hermes takes 11.5 seconds and the Heavy Laser 2 takes 10.6 seconds.
 The Reloader also affects your Artillery Beam.

-With the slow weapons, it’s important to use your Artillery Beam tactically.
 Enemies may start running away when your weapons or Artillery hits them, so try to have the other damage source ready to fire immediately afterwards.
 Manage the power on your Artillery Beam so that it fires at a good time.

 Medbay-2 makes sector 1 distress beacons slightly better, but not much.
 Unmarked beacons are probably still better.